Eighth Conference of the International Woman Suffrage Alliance: Conference

 From the organization of the Alliance in Berlin in 1904 Catt had been the president and at no election had there been another candidate.
-Her strong desire to relinquish the office was overruled at Budapest.
-She went to Geneva with the positive determination not to accept it again but she faced an equally determined body of delegates.
+Her desire to relinquish the office was overruled at Budapest.
+She went to Geneva with the determination not to accept it again but she faced an equally determined body of delegates.
 Not only was she supported by all from the Allied Countries, as they were known during the war, but she was equally acceptable to those from the Central Countries.
-She was literally compelled to retain the office.
+She was compelled to retain the office.

 Nominations for the other officers were made by ballot and submitted to the convention and the 10 receiving the highest number of votes constituted the board.
 They were as follows: Mme.
 DeWitt Schlumberger (France), Chrystal Macmillan (Great Britain), Anna B. Wicksell (Sweden), Margery Corbett Ashby (Great Britain), Dr. Margherita Ancona (Italy), Anna Lindemann (Germany), Eleanor Rathbone (Great Britain), Katharine Dexter McCormick (US), Mme.
 Girardet-Vielle (Switzerland), Adele Schreiber-Krieger (Germany).
 Most of them were officers of the National Association in their own countries.
 Rathbone was also a member of the city council of Liverpool.

 Among the 22 sent as Government delegates were Viscountess Astor, Marie Stritt, and Addie Worth Bagley Daniels.
 Invited members were present from nine countries, including ten from India, one from Japan and the wife of the Tartar president of the Parliament of Crimea.
 There were fraternal delegates from six international associations; from associations in nearly every country in Europe (fourteen in Great Britain) and from South Africa, Australia, Argentina and Uruguay.
 Greetings were sent from associations in many countries including China.

 A number of the resolutions adopted were foreshadowed in the report of the proceedings.
 Others were for the equal status of women with men on legislative and administrative bodies; full personal and civil rights for married women, including the right to their earnings and property; equal guardianship of their children by mothers; that the children of widows without provisions shall have the right to maintenance by the State paid to the mothers; that children born out of wedlock shall have the same right to maintenance and education from the father as legitimate children, and the mother the right of maintenance while incapacitated.
 Resolutions called for the same opportunities for women as for men for all kinds of education and training and for entering professions, industries, civil service positions and performing administrative and judicial functions, and demanded that there shall be equal pay for equal work; that the right to work of women, married or unmarried, shall be recognized and that no special regulations shall be imposed contrary to the wishes of the women themselves.
 A higher moral standard for both men and women was called for and various resolutions were adopted against traffic in women, regulations of vice differentiating against women and State regulation of prostitution.